microsoft/msticpy/docs/source/extending/Queries.rst

   optional default value for each parameter that will be substituted into the query before being passed to the data provider.
 Each parameter must have a unique name (for each query, not globally).
-All parameters specified in the query text must have an entry here or in the file defaults section.
-The parameter subsection has the following sub-keys:
+All parameters specified in the query text must have an entry here or in the **defaults** section.
+  Each parameter entry has the following sub-keys:

   - **description**: A description of what the parameter is (used for generating documentation strings).